JosePadron/BakeWatch/README.md

 Keep track of how much water you drink per day.
 This project uses the Intel Edison ioT development board and the Green Bean to control the water dispenser of a GE Refrigerator with voice commands like Dispense, Stop, Water, Cubed, Crushed.
-The system has a Redis data structure server running on the Edison to store the water consumption of each user.
+The system uses Firebase to store user data such as water consumption.

 ###### Examples of valid commands: